Pandazaur/easy-twitter/README.md

-# node-twitter-es6
+# easy-twitter
-Twitter API for Node.js / io.js written in ECMAScript 6
+A basic Twitter API for Node.js / io.js written in ECMAScript 6

 ### Getting started
 When you have installed and include this twitter module, you have to create a new instance: